mattpocock/boilersuit/readme.md

 Add the `--force` modifier if you want suit to re-render everything within a directory.

+#### --one <directory>

+Run suit in only one directory.
+Suit will still recursively check for suit files down the project tree, but only within that directory.

+Usage: `suit up --one app/containers/HomePage`

 ### Ajax

 Either generates or adds an ajax call to a suit.json.